Viv2King/MS-NODE/README.md

-# Create a README file with the content provided

-readme_content = """
 # MC Node Plugin

 This repository contains a simple Minecraft plugin for managing user interactions, commands, and events.
 The plugin utilizes the Bukkit API and provides a basic structure for registering commands, listeners, and managing agents.